owncloud-docker/compose-playground/examples/eos-docker/README.md

 # EOS for oCIS

-Set your domain or IP in
+Set your domain or IP in .env and start compose file
-- ./config/eos-docker.env
-- .env

 ```
+echo "OCIS_DOMAIN=localhost" > .env
-docker-compos up -d
+docker-compose up -d
 ```

 Rest of readme file needs rework - outdated